Release Date 7th December 2018: No Reviews Yet

 True pusser's language.

-I really enjoyed reading "The Errant Petty Officer".
+I really enjoyed reading "Return to Africa".
 Once I started reading this book I wanted to know what would happen next and could not put this book down.

 An adventure story with compelling characters